oduwsdl/sumgram/README.md

 ### Performance Considerations - size of vocabulary (manipulating [`min_df`](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html))
 See [sklearn.feature_extraction.text.CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) for more details about `min_df`.

 Sumgram begins by counting the document frequencies (DF: number of documents that include a term) for each term (ngram) in the vocabulary.
 The size of the vocabulary significantly affects the runtime of sumgram.
 The larger the vocabulary, the longer the runtime, and vice versa.
 Fortunately, we can take advantage of the fact that sumgram favors ngrams with `DF > 1`, to remove terms that occur once or a "few" times.
-The challenge is that "few" is subjective. `min_df` defines what we consider as few: when building the vocabulary, terms with document frequencies less than `min_df` (`DF < min_df`) are removed.  `min_df` influences the size of the vocabulary by eliminating terms with `DF < min_df`.
+The challenge is that the definition of "few" is subjective. `min_df` defines what we consider as few: when building the vocabulary, terms with document frequencies less than `min_df` (`DF < min_df`) are removed.  `min_df` influences the size of the vocabulary by eliminating terms with `DF < min_df`.
 See the following example about how `min_df` affects the size of the vocabulary.
 ```
 Document count: 20
 Previous vocabulary size: 9,252